Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: Introduction and Summary

 where $c_n$ is a $n$-form gauge field. we always take the higher-dimensional object from the $c_{m}$-field to have fractional statistics (the analogs of fractional flux), while we take the lower-dimensional object from the $c_{n}$-field to have a regular statistics (the analogs of integrally quantized charge). }

-We further compare the topological terms (or iTQFTs) \eqn{eq:TBB}-\eqn{eq:TAAB}, which involve higher form gauge fields, to the iTQFTs involving only 1-form gauge fields.
-The $d$ dimensional 't Hooft anomaly of ordinary 0-form global symmetries is known to be captured by a $(d+1)$ dimensional iTQFT.
-In the condensed matter literatures, these $(d+1)$d iTQFTs describe Symmetry-Protected Topological states (SPTs)\footnote{We abbreviate both Symmetry-Protected Topological \emph{state} and Symmetry-Protected Topological \emph{states} as SPTs.} \cite{Chen2011pg1106.4772, Senthil1405.4015, Wen1610.03911, Weneaal3099}.
-The relations between the SPTs and the response probe field-theoretic partition functions have been \emph{systematically} studied, selectively, in \cite{QiHughesZhang, 1405.7689, Wen1410.8477, Metlitski:2015yqa, Witten:2015aba, Witten:2016cio, 2017arXiv171111587GPW} (and References therein), and climaxed to the hint of cobordism classification of SPTs\cite{Kapustin2014tfa1403.1467, Kapustin1406.7329}.
+{Now let us take a step back to digest the physical meanings of these 5d topological terms \eqn{eq:TBB}-\eqn{eq:TTTB}.} The $d$ dimensional 't Hooft anomaly of ordinary 0-form global symmetries is known to be captured by a $(d+1)$ dimensional iTQFT.
+In the condensed matter literatures, these $(d+1)$d iTQFTs describe Symmetry-Protected Topological states (SPTs)\footnote{We abbreviate both Symmetry-Protected Topological \emph{state}(s) as SPTs.
+We abbreviate Symmetry-Enriched Topologically ordered \emph{state}(s) as SETs.} \cite{Chen2011pg1106.4772, Senthil1405.4015, Wen1610.03911, Weneaal3099}.
+The relations between the SPTs and the response probe field-theoretic partition functions have been \emph{systematically} studied, selectively, in \cite{QiHughesZhang, 1405.7689, Wen1410.8477, Metlitski:2015yqa, Witten:2015aba, Witten2016cio1605.02391, 2017arXiv171111587GPW} (and References therein), and climaxed to the hint of cobordism classification of SPTs\cite{Kapustin2014tfa1403.1467, Kapustin1406.7329}.
 Recently the iTQFTs and SPTs are found to be systematically classified by a powerful cobordism theory framework of Freed-Hopkins \cite{Freed2016.1604.06527}, following the earlier work of Thom-Madsen-Tillmann spectra \cite{thom1954quelques,MadsenTillmann4}.